-This Kale Pesto is totally vegan, easy, and delicious!
+This Kale Pesto recipe is totally vegan, easy, and delicious!
 Made with fresh greens, walnuts, and Italian seasonings, you’ll want to add it to all of your favorite meals.

 Having freshly made Kale Pesto ready to go in your fridge is an easy way to pump up the flavor in tons of your favorite meals.
 With 3 cups of kale and fresh basil leaves in this recipe, it’s the ultimate way to eat your greens.